 Eva Rowan

-Eva Rowan, sx̱een (Tlingit and Pueblo), is currently working on a project that involves beading earrings inspired by album art from Native music artists.
+Eva has worked on projects that involves beading earrings inspired by album art from Native music artists.
 She said that she sees this as an opportunity to “promote other Native artists’ craft while creating her own.”
 Eva, who is from Klawock, said that her work is driven by her love of making regalia for loved ones.

 Profits from all pieces inspired by album art are shared with the music artist.
 Visit Eva’s Instagram to learn more about her work and collections inspired by music artists.
 To place and order, send Eva a direct message.